Managing SNMP

 controller-1(config)# snmp-server community ro <string>

-This sets the community string for read-only access to the SNMP trap server.
+This command sets the community string for read-only access to the SNMP trap server.

 To set the SNMP location, enter the snmp-server location command from config mode, as in the following example: